• Skip to main content

 See more SMHS news

-• Two men and two women stand together smiling in hospital scrubs inside a theatre
+• Two women and two men stand side by side smiling in their hospital uniforms

 Last Updated: 05/05/2025